codesandbox/codesandbox-client/CONTRIBUTING.md

 ## Submitting a Pull Request

-Please go through existing pull requests and check if somebody else is already working on this.
+Please go through existing issues and pull requests to check if somebody else is already working on it, we use `someone working on it` label to mark such issues.

 Also, make sure to run the tests before you commit your changes.